Scottrade vs Schwab: The Face-off

 Best IRA for beginners

-Best brokerage for short selling
+Best broker for short selling

 Customer service reps at Schwab can be reached over the phone 24 hours a day, 7 days a week.
 The broker currently has over 325 branch locations.
 Schwab also has customer service in Chinese.
 Furthermore, the broker has phone numbers for clients who travel outside the U.S.